joshbduncan/AiCommandPalette/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+# [Unreleased]

+### [Changed]

+- User commands (Actions, Bookmarks, Scripts, and Workflows) not longer have their command type (e.g. "Action: ", "Bookmark: ", "Script: ", or "Workflow: ") prepended to their name.
+This was causing issues with localized keys in the user preferences json file.
+    - To help find loaded Actions, Bookmarks, Scripts, and Workflows, there are four new built-in commands that can be found in the "Ai Command Palette Settings..." menu.

 # [0.8.1] 2023-09-18

 ### [Fixed]